flaccid/container-archdesktop/README.md

 # container-archdesktop

-A container running Arch Linux with x2go and GNOME3
+A container running Arch Linux with x2go.